mustafar/nh-recipes/content/blog/pav-bhaji/index.md

 Once oil/ butter melts add garlic and saute till slightly brown

-Ad onions and brown slightly.
+Add onions and brown slightly.

 Add the capsicum and fry for 1-2 mins